Advisories / First Appearance in Pinellas

 First, the attorney will review the criminal report affidavit to determine whether probable cause exists to support the charge.
 If not, the attorney will make arguments in front of the judge, asking the judge to find that no probable cause exists.

-If the judge agrees that no probable cause supports the charge, the court will release the defendant.
+The court will release the defendant if the judge agrees that no probable cause supports the charge.

 Third, the judge determines whether an attorney with the Public Defender’s Office should be appointed.
 In many cases, the defendant will hire a private criminal defense attorney who can appear at the advisory to argue for the best pre-trial release conditions.